 Sec.
 1-201.
-DUTIES OF DIRECTOR [COORDINATOR]
+DUTIES OF DIRECTOR

-The director [COORDINATOR] shall plan and direct all university orientation programs.
-In carrying out his responsibilities, the director is administratively responsible to and [COORDINATOR] shall report periodically to the dean.
+The director shall plan and direct all university orientation programs.
+In carrying out his responsibilities, the director is administratively responsible to and shall report periodically to the dean.

-Sec.
+- Sec.
 1-202.
-ORIENTATION POLICY AND PROCEDURES COMMITTEE

-(a) The Orientation Policy and Procedures Committee has9 members.
-The members are:

-(1) 5 representatives from the general faculty, appointed by the President for 2-year terms; and

-(b) The dean and the director (COORDINATOR, or their representatives, shall serve the committee as administrative advisers without vote.
+ORIENTATION POLICY AND PROCEDURES COMMITTEE - (a) The Orientation Policy and Procedures Committee has 9 members.
+The members are: - (1) 5 representatives from the general faculty, appointed by the President for 2-year terms; and - (2) 4 students, designated by the Student Assembly for 1-year terms. - (b) The dean and the director, or their representatives, shall serve the committee as administrative advisers without vote.

-(c) The Orientation Policy and Procedures Committee is responsible for formulating policy for the planning and the execution of the university orientation program. /NO ORIEN-TATION PROGRAM MAY BE CONDUCTED WITHOUT THE APPROVAL OF THE COMMITTEE.]

-(d) The Orientation Policy and Procedures Committee may create student committees to assist the director (COORDINATOR) in the implementation of his (ITS) policies, which policies shall be determined with the advice and guidance of the Orientation Policy and Procedures Committee.
-The director shall determine the method of election of members to the student committees in consultation with the Orientation Policy and Procedures Committee (COORDINATOR).
-(ALL ACTIONS OF ANY STUDENT COMMITTEE CREATED IN THIS MANNER ARE SUBJECT TO REVIEW BY THE ORIENTATION POLICY AND PROCEDURES COMMITTEE.7
+- (c) The Orientation Policy and Procedures Committee is responsible for formulating policy for the planning and the execution of the university orientation program. - (d) The Orientation Policy and Procedures Committee may create student committees to assist the director in the implementation of his policies, which policies shall be determined with the advice and guidance of the Orientation Policy and Procedures Committee.
+The director shall determine the method of election of members to the student committees in consultation with the Orientation Policy and Procedures Committee.